reubensammut/ExEcc0dE/slae/2015-11-29-slae_2_reverse_tcp.markdown

 Finally we can check the connections.
 In note (4) we see that `nc` is listening on port 1111 and our shell code (marked as `sh`) is connected to our listening `nc` server.

-Using libemu, I generated another graph to see, how it handles the shellcode I created.
+Using libemu, I generated another graph to see how it handles the shellcode I created.
 This time, the flow of the code was much simpler than the one in assignment 1 as there was no fork in this case.
 However, there was a jump when the connection fails.
 The same problem occured with libemu showing the code for writing to the screen as a continution after the execve.
 The graph can be seen below

 <div class="figure">
 <a href="//github.com/reubensammut/SLAE32/raw/master/Assignments/02%20-%20Shell%20Reverse%20Tcp/reversetcp.png">